Sea scallops over fresh fettuccine with sun-dried tomatoes and spinach

 In the same pan used for the seafood, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Add the tomato paste and cook, stirring frequently, until fragrant and starting to brown, 1 to 2 minutes.

-Stir in the reserved pasta cooking water and Parmesan and bring to a boil, stirring constantly until the Parmesan is melted and incorporated, 1 to 2 minutes.
-Add the fettuccine, sun-dried tomatoes, milk, spinach, and as many chile flakes as you like and cook, stirring occasionally, until heated through and the spinach is just wilted, 2 to 3 minutes.
-Remove from the heat and season to taste with salt and pepper.
+Stir in the half the reserved pasta cooking water, adding more if needed to reach desired consistency, and Parmesan and bring to a boil, stirring constantly until the Parmesan is melted and incorporated, 1 to 2 minutes.
+Add the fettuccine, sun-dried tomatoes, spinach, half the garlic-Parmesan butter, and as many chile flakes as you like and cook, stirring occasionally, until heated through and the spinach is just wilted, 2 to 3 minutes.
+Remove from the heat and season to taste with salt and pepper; stir in as much of the remaining garlic-Parmesan butter as you like.

 Serve